xcoldfyrex/kohler_rbus/README.md

 # Kohler RBUS Protocol — Reverse Engineering Notes

-This is my attempt at reverse engineering the Kohler RBUS protocol for integration into my own smarthome software and avoid purchasing the propriety hardware that requires cloud access.
+This is my attempt at reverse engineering the Kohler RBUS protocol for integration into my own smarthome software and avoid purchasing the proprietary hardware that requires cloud access.
 I am publishing this in hopes other folks are able to expand on this and fill in any gaps.
 See capture.gz for a sample capture.

 **Everything below this line is AI generated**